mattbport/report-template/sourcefile.md

 ---
-title: Music Technology, Audio Technology and Sound Production template
+title: Creative Computing report template
 author: Harry Potter
-date: 27 September 2022
+date: September 2024
-toc: true
-tocdepth: 2
-colorlinks: true
-papersize: A4
-geometry:
-- width=150mm
-- top=25mm
-- bottom=25mm
-classoption: onecolumn
-documentclass: report
-fontsize: 12pt
-mainfont: 'Times New Roman'
-sansfont: Helvetica
-monofont: Inconsolata
-mathfont: MnSymbol
 lang: en-GB
-csl: wlv.csl
+csl: apa.csl
 bibliography: bib.bib
 abstract: In this paper we describe the formatting guidelines for written work on the BSc (Hons) and BA (Hons) Creative Computing courses at the University of Portsmouth.
 The template is a plain text document intended to be used with Pandoc.
-The resulting file should be a PDF unless the assessment requires an alternative file format.
+The resulting file should be a PDF unless the assessment requires an alternative file format. `ClearSans` is a good font family option.
 ---

 # Introduction